Bedrock-OSS/bedrock-wiki-legacy/index.md

 Contributions are welcome!

 If you are familiar with GitHub, I accept pull requests.
-The repository can be found [here](https://github.com/SirLich/technical-bedrock).
+[The GitHub repository can be found here](https://github.com/SirLich/technical-bedrock).
 Website is located on the `gh-pages` branch.

-If you aren't comfortable with Git, you can contact me directly [here](https://discord.gg/XjV87YN), and we can work something out.
+If you aren't comfortable with Git, you can [contact me on Discord](https://discord.gg/XjV87YN), and we can work something out.